-Decoding Sintra: the Right Way To Visit the Romantic Portuguese Town
+Decoding Sintra: Key Tips For Visiting the Romantic Portuguese Town

-Sintra Portugal is the most popular day trip from Lisbon.
-But the town is pure chaos and you need a plan of attack for a proper visit.
-Here's my guide to decoding and visiting Sintra, tips that will result in a more efficient day trip from Lisbon.
+Beautiful Sintra Portugal is the most popular day trip from Lisbon.
+But the town is pure chaos.
+You need a clear strategy and plan of attack to make the most of your time in Sintra.

 1. One Day Isn't Enough